JavaSummer/JavaMainRepo/Content/Chapter 2 - Classes and Objects/readme.md

 Understand the concept of class, object and object-oriented programming.

 ## Duration
-We recommend you to finish the reading list and the given assignments in 1 week (start_date - end_date).
+We recommend you to finish the reading list and the given assignments in 1 week (`20/07 - 26/07`).

 ## Video list
 1. [The New Boston tutorials](https://www.youtube.com/watch?v=XqTg2buXS5o&index=14&list=PLFE2CE09D83EE3E28) (videos 14-17, 36-48)